pinot-contrib/pinot-docs/basics/indexing/json-index.md

 }
 ```

-Without an index, in order to look up key and filter records based on the value, we need to scan and reconstruct the JSON object from the JSON string for every record, look up the key and then compare the value.
+Without an index, to look up the key and filter records based on the value, Pinot must scan and reconstruct the JSON object from the JSON string for every record, look up the key and then compare the value.

 For example, in order to find all persons whose name is "adam", the query will look like: